Pathways to Performance Mastery

 The PTPM programs provide simple tools and techniques, based on breakthroughs in neuroscience, somatic & performance psychology, trauma research, and mind-body medicine, to empower musicians of all ages to approach each facet of their musical life with an embodied, emotional connection to their creative voice and to the music they are performing.
 Utilizing these techniques effects change at the most critical level—in the brain—by rewiring the neural pathways associated with the creative process, thereby reducing performance anxiety, and helping you to display your musical gifts when it matters most.

 In addition to supporting musicians in understanding their unique artistry, the PTPM programs utilize techniques from sports psychology, Cognitive Behavioral Therapy (CBT), and embodied practices, to help you discover your unique performance preparation process and to help you establish a pre-performance routine that manages the mental, emotional, and physiological aspects of performance anxiety.
-Another key component of performance success includes how you organize your life leading up to an important performance or audition.
-With this understanding, the final section of the PTPM program presents innovative approaches for designing your life to support your artistic and performance goals.

 Principle of Performance Mastery